-Appeal outcomes 2012/13 2013/14 2014/15 2015/16 Number of children and young people 792 805 860 777 % with Hearings' decisions upheld (appeal refused) 67% 62% 65% 64%
+Appeal outcomes 2013/14 2014/15 2015/16 2016/17 Number of children and young people 805 860 777 740 % with Hearings' decisions upheld (appeal refused) 62% 65% 64% 61%

-^{} Please see the note on error margins within appeals on page 25.
+^{} Please see the note on error margins within appeals on page 26.

-At appeal, 64.5% of children and young people had Children's Hearings decisions upheld (the appeal was refused) by the Sheriff on at least one appeal in the year.
+At appeal, 60.9% of children and young people had Children's Hearings decisions upheld (the appeal was refused) by the Sheriff on at least one appeal in the year.
 Where a Children's Hearing decision wasn't upheld, the most common outcome was for the Sheriff to require the reporter to arrange a Hearing (for any purpose for which a Hearing can be arranged).

 The types of appeals against Children's Hearings decisions are displayed in Figure 6.1.
 The most common type of appeal is in respect of Compulsory Supervision Orders, either in terms of the review of the order or the ground outcomes leading to the order being made.
 This is expected in the context of Compulsory Supervision Orders being the most common outcome of Hearings.
-Several children and young people have had more than one appeal type in the year.

-Figure 6.1 Number of children and young people with appeals against Children's Hearings decisions in 2015/16
+Figure 6.1 Number of children and young people with appeals against Children's Hearings decisions in 2016/17